Greenhouse Overview

 In addition to flowering plants the living collections also contain a number of notable gymnosperms.
 Included among these are Gnetum, Ephedra, and Welwitschia of the order Gnetales, which are characterized by the unusual character (for gymnosperms) of having vessels.
 The genus Welwitschia is an especially bizarre plant that comes from the Angolan and Namibian desert and has only two leaves throughout its entire life even though it may grow to be hundreds of years old.
 Welwitschia is dioecious and our collection contains large plants of both sexes, each of which have flowered recently.

-Finally, the collection also contains a number of notable pteridophytes (seedless vascular plants), including Psilotum, which is so primitive that is consists only of stems, lacking both roots and leaves.
-Other interesting pteridophytes include tree ferns such as Angiopteris and Marattia of the family Marratiaceae, Cyathea of the family Cyatheaceae, and Dicksonia of the family Dicksoniaceae, horsetails (the genus Equisetum), the floating fern Salvinia, and Isoetes (the quillwort) of the family Isoetaceae, which is a living descendant of the giant tree lycopods of the Carboniferous coal swamps.
+Finally, the collection also contains a number of notable ferns, including Psilotum.
+Other interesting ferns include tree ferns such as Angiopteris and Marattia of the family Marratiaceae, Cyathea of the family Cyatheaceae, and Dicksonia of the family Dicksoniaceae, horsetails (the genus Equisetum), and the floating fern Salvinia.

 I am fascinated by the diversity of shape and form present in flowering plants.
 Research in my lab is focused on understanding the molecular underpinnings of this diversity - both how it develops and how it evolves.
-We use the tools and techniques of both evolutionary and developmental biology to uncover the genetic networks underlying plant development, as well as to assess how these networks have changed throught the course of evolution.
-Right now, we're leveraging the genetic systems available in the grasses to assess the function, across evolutionary time, of variable protein-protein interactions in floral development.
-More
+We use the tools and techniques of both evolutionary and developmental biology to uncover the genetic networks underlying plant development, as well as to assess how these networks have changed through the course of evolution.